foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/chia-og/faq.md

     Yes, this pool is here to stay

 ??? faq "How long does it take till I can access the "My Farmer" tab in the pool web ui after I have completed the setup?"
-    Once the first partial/proof is being accepted by the pool.
+    Once the first partial/proof is accepted by the pool.
 This also depends on how many plots you have, the duration can range from minutes to hours.

 ??? faq "Adding pool_url and pool_payout_address"
     Please ensure both `pool_url` and `pool_payout_address` are added into the farmer section and NOT full_node_peer section, it should be the same indentation as `full_node_peer`.